Updated May 26, 2026§ For Everyday Items

 No UWB precision finding.
 The Tag uses Bluetooth Low Energy 5.4 only, with no ultra-wideband radio.
 Per the Bluetooth LE technical overview, BLE 5.4 gives you a Received Signal Strength Indicator heat-map but not the centimeter-level direction arrow that UWB enables on AirTag and SmartTag 2.

 Modest piezo buzzer.
-The 72 dB output is fine inside a quiet apartment but loses to ambient noise in a busy airport or a packed car.
+Xiaomi does not publish a loudness rating, so don’t buy it for noisy airports, packed cars, or buried-laundry searches.
 If you need a louder find sound, our AirTag vs Galaxy SmartTag comparison lists trackers that hit 95 dB and above.

 One network at a time.
 Mixed-OS households that swap between an iPhone and a Pixel will need to factory reset and re-pair to switch the Tag’s network.